zizhengpan/zizhengpan.github.io/_pages/about.md

   - /about.html
 ---

 I recently graduated from the University of Adelaide and got my Master's degree in Computer Science.
 Prior to that, I got my Bachelor degree in Software Engineering at Harbin Institute of Technology, Weihai.
+My research interests including Computer Vision, Vision and Language, as well as other related areas.